Airbnb Account Hacked? Here’s What To Do

 Spyware/Viruses

-Once the virus has found its way onto your computer, it will record the details, like your Airbnb login details or your bank account details and credit card data, and return it to the hacker.
+Once the virus has found its way onto your computer, it will record the details, like your Airbnb login details or your bank account details and credit card information, and return it to the hacker.

 Poor passwords and security measures

+If you use the same easy password for various accounts, you become an easy target for brute-force techniques.
 In short, with this strategy, hackers will type in large volumes of username and password combinations into automated software that will try it across many websites.

 How to Tell if Your Airbnb Account Was Hacked

 If your Airbnb account was hacked, the hacker would have left a “trail”.
-Here are signs that you could have been the victim of fraudulent activity.
+First, verify if the person who accessed your account was actually you or someone else.

 1. See if you can still log into your account